apehex/tokun/articles/tokun.1.md

 It put more emphasis on the "Latin Extended" characters because of their diversity and representation in Vietnamese samples.

+It is easier to make sense of the embeddings by exploring them.
+A few samples were encoded and [exported to the Github repository](../embeddings/) and can be viewed with the [tensorboard projector][tensorboard-projector].

 ### Robustness

 The embeddings are **very robust to noise** even when it doesn't respect the underlying structure: